mcfunley/clippingsbot/README.md

 bin/migrate
 ```

-Make an `env.yaml` file, and put secrets in it.
+Make an `env.yaml` file, and put environment variables in it.
+(You can grep the codebase for `os.getenv` or look at the env settings in Skyliner to get a current list of the ones you need.)

 Running the dev server: